 Director, Ash Center for Democratic Governance and Innovation

 Saich, Anthony.
-"The Quality of Governance in China: The Citizen’s View."
-HKS Faculty Research Working Paper Series RWP12-051, 2012.
+"Developing Social Citizenship?
+A Case Study of Education and Health Services in Yantian Village, Guangdong."
+HKS Faculty Research Working Paper Series RWP12-053, 2012.